 Have you seen a message like this on LinkedIn recently?

-If it's scared the crap out of you - especially if you're using automated audience building tools like Dux-Soup - then you can relax.
+If it's scared the crap out of you - especially if you're using automated audience building tools - then you can relax.

-LinkedIn has been making a series of small changes recently, which may have affected your MSP if you've been using LinkedIn aggressively.
-Although they appear to be testing these limits randomly, and not consistently for everyone on LinkedIn.
+LinkedIn has been making a series of small changes over the last few years, which may have affected your MSP if you've been using LinkedIn aggressively.

 Much of what you're about to read has not come directly from LinkedIn of course.
 It doesn't announce every little tweak to its algorithm.